-- 4. Contrasting render colours may be considered as different materials, at the discretion of the DRC. - 5.
+- 4. One material must not comprise less than 10% of the front facade (excluding windows and doors). - 5.
+Two contrasting render colours may be considered as different materials, at the discretion of the DRC. - 6.
 Contrasting face brick or block colours will not be considered as different materials.